 We had plenty of time to explore the decorations on the church facade as we stood in a long line that wound around the corner of the building.
 This is right above the main entrance door.

-tourists.
-It took me a few minutes to understand why we were standing still out in the freezing cold just waiting to become victims of more pickpockets.
+minutes to understand why we were standing still out in the freezing cold just waiting to become victims of more pickpockets.
 The big attraction in this particular corner was the astronomical clock (Prazsky orloj).
 It stands outside the town hall rather than inside a cathedral such as the ones we’ve seen in Strasbourg and Lund.
 Like those other clocks the chiming of the hour means a mechanical procession of saints and devils parading out from inside the clock.
 The show includes a skeleton, the symbol of death, with one hand ringing a bell and the second overturning an hourglass.
 In addition to this, there are two allegories of Vice (Avarice and Vanity) that shake their heads in disapproval, as well as the personage of the Turk, which is a reminder of the Turkish invasion of Central Europe in the 16th and 17th centuries.
 In the windows of the upper part of the clock, the 12 apostles slowly meander outside .
 After they finally disappear, the shutters of the clock close once again.
 A rooster on the peak flaps its wings and crows, and the bells resound as the clock strikes the hour.
 I really didn’t concentrate so much on this

 The cathedral seemed so huge on the exterior but inside it seemed narrow and almost small.
 The vault is notable for its height.
 However the aisles are not visible here.